kanduvisla/blipr/TEST_REPORT.md

 --- Bugs:

+- Double speed does not seem to work good
+- Weird yellow X (probably "<" and ">" characters of pagebank)
+- Page bank shows -1 (probably wrong location of page bank nr)
+- (requires retesting) When more sequencer is used, it seems that note offs are triggered too soon (is note length taken globally instead of per note?)
+- Page indicator when page > 4
+- Page bank seems to show steps from different track?
+- (requires retesting) Rapidly pressing "Fn" seems to reset the PC / Pattern
 - Key repeat is repeating also on steps
 - Steps are set on disabled tiles (takes not in account page length (possible also track length))
 - (requires re-testing) It appears that the note off is not properly send when changing the note tone